rashaad-meyer/ml_masters_uct/PyTorch/Notebooks/README.md

 the quality of the image

 ### Future work:
-- Read through super-image resolution papers and apply what was done there in these experiments
+- Read through super-image resolution papers and apply what was done there in deconv experiments